stefan-hoeck/idris2-prim/README.md

-# idris2-prim
+# idris2-prim: Axioms and Propositions for Primitive Types in Idris2

-Axioms and Propositions for Primitives in Idris2
+WIP